aidantank/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 This report attempts to use machine learning to predict which credit card transactions are high risk.
-Using a large loan stats dataset, we will run several machine learning models and see which is best at predicting wheter a credit card transaction is low or high risk.
+Using a large loan stats dataset, we will run several machine learning models and see which is best at predicting whether a credit card transaction is low or high risk.
 The models will include oversampling, undersampling, forest tree, and ensemble.
 The training and testing of the models will happen in a 75/25 split.
 The models will be trained on 75% of the sample data and will be tested using the other 25% of the sample.

 ## Resources
 Software: Visual Studio Code 1.71.2, Python 3.7.13, Jupyter Notebook 6.4.8